bass3fas/cheapest-tomato.tech/README.md

 #### Test API Endpoints:
 ```
 curl http://localhost:8080/ #to see your welcome message.
-curl http://localhost:8080/products #to see the list of products.
+curl http://localhost:8080/products #to see the list of products
 curl http://localhost:8080/search?q=tomato #to search for products containing "tomato" in their names.
 ```

 or simply write in your browser:

 cheapest-tomato.tech:8080

 cheapest-tomato.tech:8080/products

 cheapest-tomato.tech:8080/search?q=tomato